-1.3 Tedit Expanded Menu

-Selecting the item "Expanded menu" from TEdit's title-bar menu creates a small free-form menu on top of your editing window.
+1.3 TEdit Tedit Expanded Menu Selecting the item "Expanded menu" from TEdit's title-bar menu creates a large free-form menu on top of your editing window.
 The expanded menu contains selectable menu buttons and places for you to type text (e.g., what to search for when you do a FIND).

-From the main expanded menu, you can open three other sub-menus for more specialized operations: Setting character looks, setting paragraph formatting, and laying out pages for hardcopy.

-1.3.1 Using TEdit-style Menus

-The expanded menu is itself a TEdit window, so the usual editing operations work with one change.
+The menu is itself a TEdit window, so the usual editing operations work with one change.
 Some parts of the menu can't be selected or operated on; they're protected.
 The places you can select are: menu buttons, the margin ruler (see below), and between pairs of curly braces, so: {}.
-Menu buttons

-TEdit The Main Expanded Menu

-appear in bold; every menu button which needs to ask for text has a pair of {} associated with it, e.g., the line

-'''

-Quit Hardcopy server: {} copies: {}

-'''

-has two buttons on it.
-The 'Quit' button needs no further arguments, while the 'Hardcopy' button can take two arguments: the name of the server to print to and the number of copies to print.
-When a button requires arguments, you need to ll them in before hitting the button.
+Menu buttons appear in bold; every menu button which needs to ask for text has a pair of {} associated with it, e.g., the line Quit Hardcopy server: {} copies: {} has two buttons on it.
+The "Quit" button needs no further arguments, while the "Hardcopy" button can take two arguments: the name of the server to print to and the number of copies to print.
+Fill the text in before hitting the menu button.

-To get rid of an expanded menu, just close it using the right mouse button command menu.

-1.3.2 TEdit The Main Expanded Menu

 The TEdit operation menu looks like this:

+TEdit Tedit Expanded Menu

 '''

-Ouit

-ParaLooks

-CharLooks

-PageLayout

-\Delta 1 1

-Get

-{ }

-Put

-{}

-Include

-{}

-{}

-Find

-Substitute

-{}

-for

-{ }
+Quit CloseMenu All

+Get {} Put {} Include {}

+Find {} Substitute {} for {}

-server: {} copies:
+Hardcopy server: {} copies: {}

-Hardcopy

 '''

 The Get, Put, Include, and Find buttons all require a text argument, which must be typed in before you hit the corresponding menu button.
 Substitute requires two arguments, the second being the search string, and the rst being the replacement.
 The Hardcopy button takes two optional text arguments.
 If you specify a server name, the hardcopy will be sent there.
 If you leave the brackets empty, TEdit uses DEFAULTPRINTINGHOST as usual.
 You may also specify how many copies of the document you want; if you don't put anything in the "copies" eld, you get one copy.

-The Quit, ParaLooks, CharLooks, PageLayout, and All buttons need no additional arguments.
+The Quit, CloseMenu and All buttons need no additional arguments.
 Quit stops the current editing session; All causes the entire document to be selected.
 This is useful for making global substitutions or changes to character looks.

-The three menu buttons ParaLooks, CharLooks, and PageLayout give you access to the three specialized menus.

-1.3.3 TEdit The Character Looks Menu
+CloseMenu closes the expanded menu, if you want to get rid of it without stopping the edit entirely.

 The Character Looks Menu looks like this: